BobGerman/Ignite24-Labs/LAB-446/instructions.md

 ## Add Azure AI API Key

 To save time we have already provisioned a language model in Azure for you to use in this lab.
 Teams Toolkit uses environment (.env) files to store values centrally that can be used across your application.

+> [!IMPORTANT]
+> Keys can be found on [GitHub](https://gist.github.com/garrytrinder/0da49ec4ba50b023e5b75a1c14fa1f22).
+PLEASE DO NOT SHARE OUTSIDE OF THIS LAB!

 Continue in Visual Studio: